Log Buffer #291, A Carnival of the Vanities for DBAs

 Oct 19, 2012 / By Fahd Mirza

 While Flex Baumgartner was jumping from the outer space, bloggers of database technologies were adventuring into the vistas of new technologies and sharing their experiences through their blogs.
-This Log Buffer Edition jumps right into the middle of database blogosphere and brings you Log Buffer #291.
+This Log Buffer Edition jumps right into the middle of the database blogosphere.

 Jason Lamon is doing OpenWorld 2012 recap and talking about Fishbowl solutions alignment with Oracle’s WebCenter strategy.